 What is virtual reality

-On the development of technology
+About the development of technology

-Modern VR is either a full-fledged immersion in artificial reality using glasses or a helmet (in fact, VR), or the interaction of artificial and “real” realities (MR, XR, AR) using third-party gadgets.
-It is in this context that the concept of virtual reality is used.
+Modern VR is either full immersion into the artificial reality with glasses or helmet (actually – VR), or the interaction between the artificial and “real” realities (MR, XR, AR) with the help of third-party gadgets.
+This is the context in which the concept of virtual reality is used.

-Why it is important to differentiate between concepts
+Why it’s important to distinguish the concepts

 Modern VR has the following distinctive features: